rickyah/ini-parser/README.md

 // save a new ini file
 parser.WriteFile("NewTestIniFile.ini", data);
 ```

+## Version 2.0
+This version features a simpler way to customize the INI parsing.
+As the
+INI file format is not really a standard, an easier way to allow the library
+user to change the way INI data is parser is a must.
+Now you need to pass a configuration object to an IniParser instance, which will be
+used to set the behaviour of the parser.
+A default implementation is used
+if none is passed.

 Do you need to modify the default settings for the parser?
 That's easy,
 just override some properties in the default configuration object: